Donkelly-Analyst/UK-BANK-CUSTOMER/README.md

 ### *Data Sources*

-The primary dataset used for this analysis is the "UK-BANK-CUSTOMER.CSV" file, containing details about the customers behaviou
+The primary dataset used for this analysis is the "UK-BANK-CUSTOMER.CSV" file, containing details about the customers behaviour.